apache/deltacloud/server/tests/README.md

 * cimi/

-This directory provides tests for the CIMI frotend.
+This directory provides tests for the CIMI frontend.
 They make sure that JSON/XML serialization of the CIMI models works correctly.
 Also there are tests to make sure the output provided by CIMI collections is correct.